In the hierarchy of relationships, friendships are at the bottom. Romantic partners, parents, children—all these come first.

 “I’ve listened to someone as young as 14 and someone as old as 100 talk about their close friends, and [there are] three expectations of a close friend that I hear people describing and valuing across the entire life course,” says William Rawlins, the Stocker Professor of Interpersonal Communication at Ohio University.
 “Somebody to talk to, someone to depend on, and someone to enjoy.
 These expectations remain the same, but the circumstances under which they’re accomplished change.”

-The voluntary nature of friendship makes it subject to life’s whims in a way more formal relationships aren’t.
+The voluntary nature of friendship makes it subject to life’s whims in a way that more formal relationships aren’t.
 In adulthood, as people grow up and go away, friendships are the relationships most likely to take a hit.
 You’re stuck with your family, and you’ll prioritize your spouse.
 But where once you could run over to Jonny’s house at a moment’s notice and see if he could come out to play, now you have to ask Jonny if he has a couple hours to get a drink in two weeks.

 The beautiful, special thing about friendship, that friends are friends because they want to be, that they choose each other, is “a double agent,” Langan says, “because I can choose to get in, and I can choose to get out.”